Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Visual classifications of morphology

 \subsubsection{Bar structure}

 We identified barred galaxies in our sample by refining the initial visual classification through the fitting of elliptical isophotes.
-Since visually identifying bars can be challenging as they can be obscured by bright central bulges or may blend with spiral arms, we applied a more inclusive threshold of 2/6 classifier votes to ensure potential barred galaxies were not overlooked.
+Visually identifying bars can be challenging as they can be obscured by bright central bulges or may blend with spiral arms.
+Therefore, we applied a more inclusive threshold of 2/6 classifier votes to ensure potential barred galaxies were not overlooked.
 The isophotal fitting method provides a quantitative test for confirming bar structures.

 Starting from a parent sample of 123 galaxies that received at least 2/6 classifier votes for a bar, we applied an ellipse-fitting technique using \texttt{photutils} (\citealp{Bradley_2016}) on images taken with the longest available wavelength filter (F444W, except for one case where F356W was used).
 We then analyzed the resulting ellipticity ($e = 1 - q$), where $q$ is the axis ratio, as well as the position angle profiles as functions of radius to confirm the presence of bars.
 To classify a galaxy as barred, we imposed the following criteria: \textit{i)} the galaxy must not be edge-on, defined as having an ellipticity below 0.5 at large radii, outside the regions influenced by the bar or spiral arms; \textit{ii)} The ellipticity must increase smoothly with radius, reaching a well-defined peak above 0.25 before decreasing again, as expected for a bar.
 This ensures that the feature is significantly elongated and not an artifact of noise or a mild bulge elongation; and \textit{iii)} the position angle must remain relatively constant (within 20°).
-We show an example of this analysis in Figure \ref{fig: Bar identification}, with the identification of a bar for galaxy GN4\_10280.
+We show two examples of this analysis in Figure \ref{fig: bar identification}: galaxy GN4\_10280, which received N=6 votes for barred system, and galaxy COS4\_01930, which only received N=3 votes but was later confirmed barred following this quantitative analysis.